xuandt1289/EDA/README.md

-# DataEDA
+# Exploratory Data Analysis and Applied Machine Learning
-It is my hub for some exploration data analysis projects.
+It is my hub for some exploration data analysis and applied machine learning projects.